Executive Council of Nova Scotia

 The Executive Council of Nova Scotia (informally and more commonly, the Cabinet of Nova Scotia) is the cabinet of the Canadian province of Nova Scotia.

 Almost always made up of members of the Nova Scotia House of Assembly, the cabinet is similar in structure and role to the federal Canadian cabinet, though smaller in size with different portfolios.

-The Lieutenant Governor of Nova Scotia, as representative of the King in Right of Nova Scotia, heads the council, and is referred to as the Governor-in-Council.
-Other members, who minister the viceroy, are selected by the Premier of Nova Scotia and appointed by the Lieutenant-Governor.
-Most cabinet ministers are the head of a ministry, but this is not always the case.
+The Lieutenant Governor of Nova Scotia, as representative of the King in Right of Nova Scotia, heads the executive council, and is referred to as the Governor-in-Council.
+Other members are selected by the Premier of Nova Scotia and appointed by the Lieutenant-Governor.
+Most cabinet ministers are the head of a department, but this is not always the case.

+Honorifics

+Since 2007, former Executive Councillors are automatically appointed honorary members of the Executive Council and styled "the Honourable" with the post-nominal letters "ECNS" for life upon leaving office.
+In 2009, this right was extended to all living former Executive Councillors.
+Honorary membership is automatically terminated upon conviction for an indictable offence punishable by more than five years imprisonment.

 Current cabinet

-The current ministry has been in place since August 31, 2021, when Premier Tim Houston established his cabinet.
+The current ministry has been in place since October 21, 2025, following a cabinet shuffle.